Theory of Operation

 Generator Integration

-The utility cbridge gets as parameter the <csolution-name>.cbuild-gen-idx.yml and calls the generator.
-For the CubeMX generator example these files are created:
+The utility cbridge gets as parameter the <solution-name>.cbuild-gen-idx.yml and calls the generator.
+For the CubeMX generator example, these files are created:

 Note